Women's History and Heritage

 Women’s History and Heritage

-Like many other historical heritage months, Women’s History Month began as a week-long celebration on March 7, 1982.
-5 years later after being petitioned by the National Women’s History Project, Congress passed Public Law 100-9, officially designating March as Women’s History Month.
-Since then, the United States president has issued annual proclamations and the National Women’s History Alliance has organized themes commemorating women’s history. (source: womenshistorymonth.gov)
+Women’s History Month began as a week-long celebration on March 7, 1982.
+Five years later, after being petitioned by the National Women’s History Project, Congress passed Public Law 100-9, officially designating March as Women’s History Month.
+Since then, the President of the United States has issued annual proclamations and the National Women’s History Alliance has organized themes commemorating women’s history. (source: womenshistorymonth.gov)

 Past Women’s History Month Themes: